Planning your sprint training program

 The following is an example for weeks 3 and 4:

 As the phase continues toward its conclusion, sessions of 3 or 4 x 150m or 200m fast with a long recovery can be performed.
-The emphasis on the strength work is for elastic strength with the weight reducing to say 75% of 1 rep max and the repetitions in 3 sets of 5 repetitions.
-Recovery between sets 3 minutes (enough to ensure quality - speed of movement with control).
+The emphasis on the strength work is for elastic strength with the weight-reducing to say 75% of 1 rep max and the repetitions in 3 sets of 5 repetitions.
+Recovery between sets 3 minutes (enough to ensure quality - the speed of movement with control).

-This is split between the minor competitions and the major ones (the ultimate target competition and any secondary targets/trials etc for this).
-When planning the competition schedule I ensure that enough competition is included and at the required level to bring things to "the boil" and maintain enough time to train.
-Within these phases strength work would reduce to 1 session a week to maintain the strength gained.
+This is split between the minor competitions and the major ones (the ultimate target competition and any secondary targets/trials etc. for this).
+When planning the competition schedule, I ensure that enough competition is included and at the required level to bring things to "the boil" and maintain enough time to train.
+Within these phases, strength work would reduce to 1 session a week to maintain the strength gained.

 Track sessions would incorporate some maintenance of speed endurance.
 These sessions should be done away from any important competitions.
-I would otherwise do a lot of short fast sessions i.e. 2/3x4x60m with good recoveries.
+I would otherwise do a lot of short, fast sessions, i.e. 2/3x4x60m with good recoveries.
 2x3x30m from a rolling start of 10 or 20m with good recoveries.
 This latter session being one I often adopt as the last session before a competition (2 or 3 days beforehand)

-I would place a relatively hard maintenance session in the schedules around 10 days before an important competition and then taper things in terms of distances used and use speed for the remaining sessions.
+I would place a relatively hard maintenance session in the schedules around ten days before an important competition and then taper things in terms of distances used and use speed for the remaining sessions.

 I find periodisation a useful framework but do not slavishly adhere to its principles.
-The need to be in peak condition for the target competition is self evident.
-However coaches hold different theories as to the best way of achieving their targets.
+The need to be in peak condition for the target competition is self-evident.
+However, coaches hold different theories as to the best way of achieving their targets.